GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlow/Tutorial.rst

 Mesh tag
 -------------
 GEOSX  allows you to either internally build your mesh or import it from a compatible format thanks to PAMELA (see :ref:`2_ImportingExternalMesh`).
-For this test case, let us go with the internally generated with a 10x10x10 uniform regular mesh
+For this test case, we will use an internally generated 10x10x10 uniform regular mesh

 .. code-block:: xml